Monitoring and evaluating the quality of Teaching and Learning

-Every term the Principal Phase leaders and English/Maths leaders carry out a range of monitoring activities to ensure the following;
+Every term the Principal, Phase Leaders and English/Maths Leaders carry out a range of monitoring activities to ensure the following:

-- we know our school very well
+- We know our school very well.

-- Monitoring of teaching & learning - all teachers are observed teaching and are provided with verbal & written feedback about areas of strength in their teaching and areas needing improvement.
+- Monitoring of teaching & learning - all teachers are observed teaching and are provided with verbal and written feedback about areas of strength in their teaching and areas needing improvement.
 If necessary, support from colleagues will be provided to model effective teaching & learning approaches.

-- Children's books are also scrutinised to ensure;
+- Children's books are also scrutinised to ensure:

 - that the school marking and feedback policy is being followed and is leading to improved pupil outcomes

 - that all children are being presented with an achievable challenge in their work

 - that the quality of presentation is high